-In 1999 and 2000, virtually no one from Perryville chose to catch any of their subsistence coho from the Kametolook River to help with the rehabilitation of it's salmon runs.
-In addition, Chignik commercial fisherman delivered two loads of fresh coho salmon (approximately 600 fish) to Perryville residents in August of 1999 (given mostly to the elders).
+In 1999, virtually no one from Perryville chose to catch any of their subsistence coho from the Kametolook River to help with the rehabilitation of it's salmon runs.
+In addition, Chignik commercial fisherman delivered two loads (approximately 800) of fresh coho salmon to Perryville residents in August (given mostly to the elders).
 This delivery was greatly appreciated, and also took some of the pressure off of the Kametolook River.
-This action was in part due to recommendations made by the Perryville subsistence workgroup which consists of representatives of Perryville subsistence users, Chignik commercial fisherman, and ADF&G staff.
-The workgroup was created in 1999 and continues to meet (as recommended by the Alaska State Board of Fisheries) in order to assist Perryville with the rehabilitation of their declining coho salmon stocks (in addition to this incubation box project).
+This action was in part due to recommendations made by the Perryville subsistence workgroup which consists of representatives of Perryville subsistence users, Chignik commercial fisherman and ADF&G staff.
+The workgroup was created in 1999 (recommended by the Alaska State Board of Fisheries) in order to assist Perryville with the rehabilitation of their declining coho salmon stocks (in addition to this incubation box project).
 These actions as well as other options will be evaluated and discussed with the community annually on a regular basis.